Last updated 31st January, 2025

 This article offers an in-depth breakdown of carpet prices for any room of the home per square metre, any additional costs, the process of installing a new carpet, hiring a carpet fitter and DIY carpet installation tips.

 The cost of fitting a new carpet is typically calculated per square metre.
-On average, carpet installation costs anywhere from £3 up to £40 per square metre.
+On average, carpet fitting prices range from £3 up to £40 per square metre, depending on various factors.

 What affects the cost of fitting a carpet?